- Writing for the VCH

 - VCH Explore

-Status: 10 volumes published.
-Four volumes in preparation.
+Status: 11 volumes published.
+Three volumes in preparation.

 The Gloucestershire County History Trust is pleased to record good progress in South Gloucestershire.
-The first sections of the history of Yate, north of Bristol, have been drafted, and plans for further neighbouring parishes, to form a future Volume XIV, are progressing.
-This will be a significant and welcome extension of coverage for the VCH in the historic county.
+The history of Yate, north of Bristol, was completed by Rose Wallis in 2014, and the resulting "Yate Short" was launched in September 2015.
+Contracts have been let for the next round of research, on the contiguous parishes of Chipping Sodbury, Little Sodbury and Old Sodbury, all of which will contribute to a future Volume XIV.
+Beth Hartland is studying the medieval material, and Phil Baker the Early Modern.
+This is a significant and welcome extension of coverage for the VCH in the historic county.